Binary-Squad/QuizIt/README.md

 4. RoundEnd
 	* Display the number of questions you got right along with a leaderboard

 Right now, the server will only send 1 full round of questions before being stuck forever sending a negative timer and roundEnd.
-To counteract this, open server-jon and just press ctrl+s to force nodemon to refresh.
+To counteract this, open server-reactDev and just press ctrl+s to force nodemon to refresh.